We support a variety of file formats for uploaded designs.

-The very edges of the document are called the bleed area.
-To prevent an unwanted white border from showing at the edge of your document, be sure to extend any background colors or design elements all the way to the edge.
+The printable area is the portion of a Vistaprint product that your design will be printed on.
+To prevent an unwanted white border from showing at the edge, be sure to extend any background colors or design elements all the way to the edge of the printable area.

 The aspect ratio of your image can be determined by dividing the image’s width by its height.
 If your image’s aspect ratio is not equal to the aspect ratio of our documents, your image may appear stretched or distorted when it is scaled to fit.

 What is resolution?

 Resolution refers to the number of dots per inch (dpi), or the amount of detail the image has.
 Most documents prepared for upload should be 175 dpi at 100% of the final print size.
 Higher resolution means a more detailed image, and also larger file and longer upload time.

 When saving a document in Portable Document Format (PDF) using Adobe Acrobat Distiller, please download our Adobe Acrobat Distiller settings (recommended).